Alfonso und Estrella

-Alfonso und Estrella (Alfonso and Estrella), 732, is an opera with music by Franz Schubert, set to a German libretto by Franz von Schober, written in 1822.
+Alfonso und Estrella (Alfonso and Estrella), D. 732, is an opera with music by Franz Schubert, set to a German libretto by Franz von Schober, written in 1822.
 Like Fierrabras (1823), it marks Schubert's attempt to compose grand Romantic opera in German, departing from the Singspiel tradition.
 Unlike Fierrabras, it contains no spoken dialogue.

 Background

 In close collaboration with von Schober in the region of Sankt Pölten, Schubert wrote the vocal numbers of Alfonso und Estrella between September 1821 and February 1822.
 Schober, only one year older than the young Schubert, and a dabbler in literature, music and theatre, was enthusiastic about the collaboration.
 Schubert and Schober shared an appreciation for the operatic theories of Ignaz von Mosel, a patron of Schubert's, who supported Gluck's operatic ideals.
-This influence may have led to the omission of all spoken dialog, parting from the German Singspiel form followed in operas such as Mozart's Die Zauberflöte, Beethoven's Fidelio, and Carl Maria von Weber's Der Freischütz.
+This influence may have led to the omission of all spoken dialog, parting from the German Singspiel form followed in operas such as Mozart's Die Zauberflöte, Beethoven's Fidelio, and Weber's Der Freischütz.

 Overture

-The earliest date on an autograph score of the overture is November 1822, the date Schubert wrote on its solo piano version (D 759A).
+The earliest date on an autograph score of the overture is November 1822, the date Schubert wrote on its solo piano version (D. 759a).
 As that version is a piano reduction, it is assumed that the orchestral version of the overture must have been written at an earlier date.
-1823 is however the only other date found on autographs of the overture: the version for piano duet, D 773, dates from that year, and in December of the same year Schubert used the orchestral version as overture to the stage production of Rosamunde, while he found the Alfonso und Estrella overture too "noisy" for this opera, for which he intended to write a new one.
+1823 is however the only other date found on autographs of the overture: the version for piano duet, D. 773, dates from that year, and in December of the same year Schubert used the orchestral version as overture to the stage production of Rosamunde, while he found the Alfonso und Estrella overture too "noisy" for this opera, for which he intended to write a new one.
 The date of December 1823 found on the autograph of the orchestral score of the only extant overture for Alfonso und Estrella thus rather refers to its use as incidental music to the Rosamunde play, than that it would have been its composition date.

-The piano duet version of the overture (D 773) was published as Schubert's Op.
+The piano duet version of the overture (D. 773) was published as Schubert's Op.
 52 in 1826.
 Shortly after the composer's death in 1828, that version was republished as his Op.
-69, which is the opus number that remained associated with the piano versions of the overture: the solo piano version of the overture, D 759A, was published around 1839 with the same opus number.
+69, which is the opus number that remained associated with the piano versions of the overture: the solo piano version of the overture, D. 759a, was published around 1839 with the same opus number.
 The score of the orchestral version of the overture was first published in 1867, a quarter of a century before the remainder of the orchestral score was first published in the 5th volume of Series XV of the Alte Gesamt-Ausgabe.
 In that edition the overture had been published in the 4th volume of the same series, as Rosamunde overture.
 In the earlier publications, including those of its piano versions, the overture had been marked as belonging to Alfonso und Estrella.